Applying for Financial Aid

 Based on the information you submitted on the FAFSA, the Department of Education may require you to verify certain information.
 Your SAR will contain a message if you have been selected.
 You will also receive an email from Student Administrative Services (SAS) indicating you have been selected and informing you of the next steps.
 Required forms and documentation will be listed on your "To Do" list in PeopleSoft.

 As a result of submitting your FAFSA, the US Department of Education will calculate your Expected Family Contribution (EFC).
 We will use your EFC to determine your financial aid eligibility and create your award package.
 You will receive notification that your award package is ready to be reviewed in late spring after the conclusion of the Spring term.

 The recommended deadline to submit your FAFSA is April 15th.

 While we encourage all students to file a FAFSA, you are not required to do so if you are only interested in renewing your Clarkson merit-based scholarship aid.

 New York State Tuition Assistance Program (TAP) – New York State Residents may apply for TAP and other state scholarships by completing the FAFSA.
 On the FAFSA Submission Confirmation Page there will be a link to the TAP application.
-If you do not apply for TAP at the time you filed the FAFSA, you may also apply at www.hesc.ny.gov.
-Please note that certain scholarships awarded by New York State, such as the NYS Award for Academic Excellence, require you submit a FAFSA annually.
+If you do not apply for TAP at the time you filed the FAFSA, you may also apply at www.hesc.ny.gov after 3 business days of submitting your FAFSA.
+Please note that certain scholarships awarded by New York State, such as the NYS Award for Academic Excellence, require that you submit a FAFSA annually.